Tobacco Free Housing

 -

-Advocates will claim the only way a tobacco- or smoke-free policy is successful is if it is implemented and followed.
-Adherance to these policies within the housing complex can be increased through increased education and dialogue between the residents and management pertaining to the benefits of a tobacco-free complex.
+Adherance to tobacco- or smoke-free policies within a housing complex can be increased through education and dialogue between the residents and management pertaining to the benefits of a tobacco-free complex.
 The figures presented on the Dollars & Cents tab indicate that substantial amounts of money can be saved on things like insurance policies and maintenance costs.

 For a housing authority, success of a tobacco-free policy would involve a successful advertising and planning process, a successful and low-stress implementation, and an understanding by the residents.
 The Dollars & Cents tab illustrates some tangible financial incentives property managers can calculate as successful benchmarks.
 The health of the residents will be improved, the property will require less maintenance and rehabilitation, and smoke-free policies may actually attract residents who do not want to deal with secondhand smoke near their units.